 Roni Pettit, Executive Assistant | Roni.Pettit@k12.wa.us | 360-725-6115

-Randy Dorn, Washington state’s 15th superintendent of public instruction, supports the state’s 295 school districts and nine educational service districts.
-Together they administer basic education programs and implement education reform to the more than one million students in the state.
-Superintendent Dorn:
+The Superintendent of Public Instruction supports the state’s 295 school districts and nine educational service districts.
+Together they administer basic education programs and implement education reform to more than one million students.
+Superintendent Reykdal:

 - Creates statewide learning standards.

 - Monitors the teacher certification process, and provides professional development for teachers.

 - Oversees recommendations for textbooks and classroom materials.